 - Pugapoos need a lot of attention, and they do not do well in isolated environments.

 - Pugapoos are very adaptable little dogs.
 They are just as happy and the snow as they are on a warm summer day.
-This makes them a great choice if you live in an area Which experiences harsh winters.
+This makes them a great choice if you live in an area that experiences harsh winters.

 - These little puppies love to play around and can be quite naughty.
 If your house seems unusually quiet, then your Pugapoo is probably up to mischief.

 These dogs look a lot like extra hairy Pugs.
 They get their body structure from the Pug, but their playful demeanor and hairiness from the Poodle.

 Their long hair is what allows them to be so adaptable to different environments.

 It’s usually watertight, which means that if you live around a lot of water, your Pugapoo will likely enjoy recreational swimming.